Swiggy/grill/README.md

 ## Grill
-Grill is a testing utility which extends the above principle and provides a declarative way for writing service level tests.
+Grill is a testing utility which extends the above principle and provides a declarative way for writing service level test.
 The core framework defines a TestCase struct with interfaces for stubs, assertions and cleaners.

 ```
 type Stub interface {